united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Getting started/connecting-machines-creating-dashboards/index.md

 ### 1st example: Connecting external sensor technology

-The focus of this chapter is to provide sensor data via sensorconnect to our system.
+You would like to determine the output and machine condition of a ...machine.

+Used Sensors:
+-
+-

 With the help of Sensorconnect, different sensors can be connected quickly and easily via an IFM gateway.
 The sensor values are automatically extracted from the software stack and made available via [MQTT](https://docs.umh.app/docs/concepts/mqtt/).

+1. Connect Sensors

+...

-But the very first step is to make the connected sensors visible to our system.
+2. Make the connected sensors visible to our system.

 Based on an IP address, which is assigned to each sensor (or gateway?), the sensor can be integrated into our system.
 Only then is it possible to read out sensor values.
 The adaptation of the IP range is required.

 TODO: ADAPTION OF IP-RANGE

+3. Creating a flow

 In Node-RED basically three pieces of information must be communicated to the system.